rbrauner/dotbot-dnf/README.md

     package_two: "-q -y"
     package_three:
 ```
 _Note:_ This last format will do individual yum calls for each package.
-If there are dependencies between your listed packages it will fail.
+If you are installing local rpms and there are dependencies between your listed packages it will fail.

 ### Specifying package names
 Again see `man yum` for more details, but in general these formats are supported by yum.